ORLM: A Customizable Framework in Training Large Models for Automated Optimization Modeling: Analysis and Discussion

 \subsection{Detailed Comparison of ORLM vs GPT-4 on IndustryOR}

-To assess the optimization modeling capabilities across different levels of difficulty and question types, we compare ORLM-{ LLaMA-3-8B} and Standard-{ GPT-4} on IndustryOR as shown in Table \ref{tab:orlm_vs_gpt4}.
+To assess the optimization modeling capabilities across different levels of difficulty and question types, we compare the accuracy rate of ORLM-{ LLaMA-3-8B} and Standard-{ GPT-4} on IndustryOR, as shown in Figure \ref{fig:compare ORLM and GPT-4 on IndustryOR}.
 ORLM-{ LLaMA-3-8B} shows superior performance over Standard-{ GPT-4} across all difficulty levels, especially in the hard category.
 Regarding different question types, ORLM-{ LLaMA-3-8B} outperforms Standard-{ GPT-4} in linear programming, integer programming, and mixed-integer programming.
 Both models perform poorly in non-linear programming and other rare question types.
-We hypothesize this is due to the inherent complexity and scarcity of these types of questions.
+This is partly due to the fact that the seed dataset collected contains too few examples of nonlinear and other types of optimization modeling, resulting in a low percentage of that type in the training dataset, and partly due to the fact that the inherent complexity and scarcity of these types of questions.
 Overall, the {\sc OR-Instruct} data proves effective in enhancing \textit{Comprehensive Coverage} across various question types and difficulty levels.